 In my family of four, we love to get out for a bike ride.
-Our 6-year-old rides his two-wheeler while our 4-year-old is on a one-wheel tag-along bike behind my husband.
-Because the kids are young, our rides are not very long, but we have fun just the same.
-Autumn is a wonderful time to ride as the heat is beginning to dissipate.
+Even when your kids are young, and your rides are not very long, you can have fun just the same.
 To help make our bike rides successful, we do a few different things…

 - Water bottles: Have one for each rider.
 Not only does it ensure that you have enough drinking water, but the kids will love being just like mom and dad.